pedrodelgallego/js-workbook/event-emitter/README.md

 ===================================

 The goal of this kata is to build a simple and easy to use event emitter library.
-The event emitter will allows you to create your own custom events.
+The event emitter will allow us to create our own custom events.

 Let's take for example the NodeJS Event emitter API.
 Many objects in Node emit events.
-All objects which emit events are instances of EventEmitter.
-Event names are represented string.
-Functions can then be associated to event names, to be executed when an event is emitted.
-These functions are called listeners.
+All objects which emit events are instances of EventEmitter, Event names are represented by string, and functions can then be associated to event in order to be executed when an event is emitted.
+These functions are called listeners or handlers.

-Start by running the test, fix the file emitter in the emitter.js file
+Start by running the test suite, implemented the necessary functions in the emitter.js file in order to make all the test pass.
 ```javascript
 mocha specs/emitter-specs.js
 ```